One of the most ambitious SEO campaigns ever.

 10. Optional H2s with a decision-making and research framework for the writer

 Creating a Content Series Template is a lot of work.
+But you know what’s more work?
+Editing hundreds of pages of content from dozens of writers.

 Do as much work upfront to minimize more intensive editing work later on.